starrieste/snowglobe-thief/README.md

 If you have any problems running the game, please message me!
 It may be a bit laggy (or at least I experienced some), I don't have the time to figure out why.

-Please do not try to open the maps in the data/maps folder!
+Please do not try to open the maps in the data/maps folder.
 Instead, use the editor.py file.
 Open it in your text editor, and change the LOAD_FILE variable to match which level you would like to open.
 Run it after changing.